-Thanks to Theorem \ref{stopmgs}, and in particular the fact that $M(\ell^{(p,z)}, p, x)$ is a uniformly integrable martingale with limit $M(\infty, p,x)$
+Thanks to Theorem \ref{stopmgs} and, in particular, the fact that $M(\ell^{(p,z)}, p, x)$ is a uniformly integrable martingale with limit $M(\infty, p,x)$,

-Since $-\log |\Pi_i(\ell^{(p,z)})| -c_{p}\ell^{(p,z)}_i\geq z$ and $\psi_p(\infty)=1$ we may apply the estimate in (\ref{estimate}) and deduce that
+Since $-{\log}|\Pi_i(\ell^{(p,z)})| -c_{p}\ell^{(p,z)}_i\geq z$ and $\psi_p(\infty)=1$, we may apply the estimate in (\ref{estimate}) and deduce that

-Next we consider the restriction that $p\in(\underline{p}, {\op})$.
+Next, we consider the restriction that $p\in(\underline{p}, {\op})$.
 Recalling from Theorem \ref{stopmgs} that $W(\ell^{(p,z)},p)$ converges almost surely in $L^1$ to $W(\infty, p)$ and from Theorem \ref{T: sv} that $L_p$ is additive slowly varying, we may apply the conclusion of Lemma \ref{L: Lswitch} to (\ref{logmglimit}) and deduce that

-The right hand side above is purely deterministic and the left hand side is bounded and strictly positive which leads us to the conclusion that there exists a constant $k_p\in(0,\infty)$ such that $L_p(x)\sim k_p$ as $x\uparrow\infty$.
+The right-hand side above is purely deterministic and the left-hand side is bounded and strictly positive which leads us to the conclusion that there exists a constant $k_p\in(0,\infty)$ such that $L_p(x)\sim k_p$ as $x\uparrow\infty$.

 Now suppose that $p =\overline p$.
-From Bertoin and Rouault \cite{Be Ro} (see also the method in Kyprianou \cite{kyp AIHP}) it is known that
+From Bertoin and Rouault \cite{BeRo} (see also the method in Kyprianou \cite{kypAIHP}) it is known that

 where